michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/sample-menu.md

 * Participants will have one or more of the following options:&nbsp;
   * French toast, sausage, English muffins, eggs, cheese, biscuits and gravy, or bacon
   * Accompaniments (each day): Cereal, yogurt, toast, peanut butter, fruit, oatmeal, milk, coffee, and juice
   * Please note: Friday morning will be a continental breakfast.

 **LUNCH**&nbsp;

 Lunches are picnic style and at the work sites.
-There will be sliced ham or turkey for sandwiches, wheat bread (Monday and Wednesday), tortillas (Tuesday and Thursday), lettuce, tomatoes, cheese, chips, a fruit or vegetable, and a treat like a granola bar, cookie, or brownie.
+There will be sliced ham or turkey for sandwiches, wheat bread, lettuce, tomatoes, cheese, chips, a fruit or vegetable, and a treat like a cookie or brownie.
 Peanut butter and jelly sandwiches will be available each day as well.

 Beverages on the work site: